rlguy/FantasyMapGenerator/README.md

 3. Repeat until the rate of improvement falls below some threshold:
   a) Decrease T according to an annealing schedule.
   b) Chose a label randomly and randomly select a new candidate.
-  c) Compute ΔE, the change in label configuration score caused by selecting a new label. candidate.
+  c) Compute ΔE, the change in label configuration score caused by selecting a new label candidate.
   d) If the new labeling is worse, undo the candidate change with a probability P = 1.0 - exp(ΔE/T).
 ```
 The score of a label configuration is calculated by averaging the base scores of the selected candidates and adding an additional penalty for each set of overlapping candidates.